pytorch/pytorch/docs/source/torch.compiler.rst

    might be used interchangeably in this documentation.

-As mentioned above, to run your workflows faster, ``torch.compile`` through TorchDynamo requires a backend that converts the captured graphs into fast machine code.
+As mentioned above, to run your workflows faster, ``torch.compile`` through TorchDynamo requires a backend that converts the captured graphs into a fast machine code.
 Different backends can result in various optimization gains.
 The default backend is called TorchInductor, also known as *inductor*, TorchDynamo has a list of supported backends developed by our partners,